 Manipulation of artist’s original photos (i.e. can be collages, abstracts, filters or other software tools applied to images); must provide acceptable proof of process (i.e. screen shots, statistics, video) with entry.

-- Any artist must move up a talent level after four (4) year limit in an art category.
+- ACACA encourages any artist to move up to the next talent level after 4 years in an art category.

 Annual Membership Fees

 Join Us In Continuing To Grow The Art Community

 ACACA Membership Director

 ACACA Membership Chair